alvnrapada/alvim.ex/README.md

-# Neovim Configuration
+# My Neovim Setup for Elixir Development

-A modern Neovim setup optimized for Elixir, Phoenix, and web development.
+This is my latest Neovim setup for Elixir Development.

 ## Prerequisites